josral1985/percipio-angular-course/02-intro-components/adding-styleUrls.md

 # Adding styleUrls to Angular Components

-One the component is created, the style temple (css file) is created.
+Once the component is created, the style template (css file) is created.
 This template is empty.

 `home.component.ts`: